Free Nutrition Tool (2026)

 Should senior dogs eat fewer calories?

-How do I know if I'm feeding enough?
+How do I know if I'm feeding the exact right amount?

 Does spaying or neutering affect calorie needs?